Current at 08 April 2021

 Travel to and from campus

-- Walking and cycling: in line with Government advice, members of the university are encouraged to walk or cycle if possible.
-Please see the Active Travel pages for information on facilities to support this at all campuses.
+- Walking and cycling: Please see the Active Travel pages for information on campus facilities to support this mode of transport.

-- Free UB1 bus: the University’s free, inter-site shuttle bus will resume service on 21 September and will initially have a limited capacity of 22 to allow for social distancing.
-The bus service has a tracking app with real-time locations of the bus and onward journey information.
+- Free UB1 bus: The University’s free, inter-site shuttle bus has a tracking app with real-time locations of the bus and onward journey information.
 Visit the C-Change UB1 page for timetables and full details.
-When travelling on the UB1, please follow the Government guidance for travelling on public transport

-- Student Services: All of the usual student support services will be available, both online and through booked face-to-face sessions, with advice and guidance on everything from study skills to managing your money
+- Student Services: All of the usual student support services are available, both online and through booked face-to-face sessions, with advice and guidance on everything from study skills to managing your money

-- Wellbeing: You’ll be able to access wellbeing support, including 24/7 counselling via Togetherall, and be able to speak to your Student Support and Guidance Tutor (SSGT) on any personal issues or anxieties.
+- Wellbeing: You can access wellbeing support, including 24/7 counselling via Togetherall, and speak to your Student Support and Guidance Tutor (SSGT) on any personal issues or anxieties.
 SSGTs can refer you on to specialist services within the university, including counselling support specifically for doctoral students provided by an experienced psychotherapist.
-See also our Mental Health and Wellbeing page.
+See also our Mental Health and Wellbeing page

-- Brighton Students’ Union: BSU will also provide their full range of support services in addition to all of the usual social activities and student societies, albeit online.
+- Brighton Students’ Union: BSU are providing their full range of support services in addition to all of the usual social activities and student societies, albeit online.

-How will the new campus arrangements affect doctoral students?
+How will the latest campus arrangements affect doctoral students?

-Labs, workshops and studios: Following lockdown in Spring 2020, doctoral researchers who required urgent, essential access to labs to undertake their research were permitted access following their supervisor’s completion of Covid-Secure Risk Assessments and approval by the University Return to Campus Institutional Response Team.
-Doctoral researchers seeking to return to labs, workshops and studios in 2020-21 should discuss their access needs with their supervisors who will be able to guide them on next steps.
+Labs, workshops and studios: Doctoral researchers who require access to labs to undertake their research continue to be permitted access subject to their supervisor’s prior completion of Covid-Secure Risk Assessments and approval by the University Return to Campus Institutional Response Team.
+Doctoral researchers seeking to access labs, workshops and studios in 2020-21 should discuss their access needs with their supervisors who will be able to guide them on next steps.

-PGR study areas: Schools in liaison with Estates are managing PGR study spaces to ensure they are Covid-secure and social distancing can be maintained.
-Your school will be in touch with details.
+PGR study areas: PGR study spaces remain open to doctoral students who are unable to work from home, subject to spaces being open, staff support and risk assessments being in place.
 If you have concerns please raise them with your PGR Coordinator (PGRC).
 The Doctoral College manages two communal study spaces at City campus.
 You’ll find details of these facilities and booking forms in the Resources section of this blog.